 - PACE is covered by Medicare, but if the older person doesn’t also qualify for Medicaid, a monthly premium is charged.

 Senior Health Centers.
 These are non-academic primary care clinics that are designed to meet the needs of older adults.
-They are worth investigating, although how good the care is likely depends on the clinic, how well it’s set up, and how good the doctors are at addressing geriatric issues.
+They are worth investigating, although how good the care actually is will depend on the clinic, how well it’s set up, and how good the doctors are at addressing geriatric issues.
 As Medicare adapts to the growing older population, I expect these types of clinics will become more common.

 - To look for this kind of clinic near you, try Googling for “senior health center + [name of location]”.

 - I was not able to find any such clinic near Lincoln, Nebraska.
-Some senior clinics I have come across include Oak Street Health in Chicago, and Senior Care of Colorado.
-(The Senior Care page includes some interesting history regarding the financial issues that often affect whether such clinics survive without extra subsidies.)
+Some senior clinics I have come across include Oak Street Health and ChenMed.

 Finding new primary care for an older adult can be difficult, and new patient appointments are sometimes not available for months.